-The manuscript represents a peculiar report on a practical activity that took place.
+The manuscript represents a report on a practical activity that took place.
 At the beginning, the practical method is described.
 Its execution led to the creation of this manuscript.
-The method is presented solely for the report's completeness.
 The method is not constant but undergoes certain changes during its execution – these changes will be mentioned in the report's chapters.

 It should be borne in mind that this manuscript is neither scientific research nor pseudo-scientific; it is not a teaching, not a mimicry of a teaching, not a collage-compilation, not an attempt, nor anything else.
 It is a record of what occurred.
 From the very beginning of this manuscript until its completion, it holds perfectly true to Occam's razor – what is written here is precisely about what it is written about, without hidden "cavities" and/or "double bottom"; it is literally and directly "copied" from the perception of the researcher in the process of his practical activity (practice).